zabbix/zabbix/src/go/plugins/oracle/README.md

 # Oracle Database plugin
 Provides native Zabbix solution for monitoring Oracle Database.
-It can monitor several Oracle instances simultaneously, remotes or locals to the Zabbix Agent.
+It can monitor several Oracle instances simultaneously, remote or local to the Zabbix Agent.
-The plugin keeps connections in the opened state to reduce network congestion, latency, CPU and memory usage.
+The plugin keeps connections in the open state to reduce network congestion, latency, CPU and memory usage.
 Best for use in conjunction with the official  [Template DB Oracle Agent 2](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/db/oracle_agent2).
 You can extend it or create your template for your specific needs.